ylu8888/HistoriaHub/README.md

 -Implemented a user login system to allow CRUD operations on the user list & authentication

--Stored user data in SQL database to track their quiz/reading progress & suggest improvements
+-Stored user data in MySQL database to track their quiz/reading progress & suggest improvements

 WEBSITE PREVIEW: